Skip to content

 Collects Batman #484-500, Batman: Shadow Of The Bat #16-18, Batman: Vengeance Of Bane #1, Detective Comics #654-666, and Showcase ’93 #7-8.

-• Batman: Knightfall Omnibus Vol. 2: Knightquest
+• Batman: Knightfall Omnibus Vol. 2: Knightquest [2025 edition]

-Collects Batman #501-508, Batman Legends Of The Dark Knight #59-61, Batman: Shadow Of The Bat #19-27, Catwoman #6-7 Detective Comics #667-675, Justice League Task Force #5-6, Robin #1-2 And 7, And Showcase ’94 #7.
+Collects Batman #501-508, Batman Legends Of The Dark Knight #59-61, Batman: Shadow Of The Bat #19-27, Catwoman #6-7, Detective Comics #667-675, Justice League Task Force #5-6, Robin #1-2 and 7, and Showcase ’94 #7.

-• Batman: Knightfall Omnibus Vol. 3: KnightsEnd
+• Batman: Knightfall Omnibus Vol. 3: KnightsEnd [2025 edition]

 Collects Batman #509-510 & #512-515, Batman: Shadow Of The Bat #29-30 & #32-35, Detective Comics #676-677 & #679-682, Robin #8-9 & #11-14, Catwoman #12-13, Batman: Legends Of The Dark Knight #62-63, Showcase ’94 #10, Nightwing: Alfred’s Return #1, Batman: Vegeance Of Bane #2.